-- Maintain your sense of self and sense of humor – you’re speaking with the same person you work with every day.
+- Maintain your sense of self and sense of humor – you’re speaking with the same people you work with every day.

 - Ask open-ended questions that will allow the other person to share their thoughts clearly and thoroughly.
 If necessary, set aside additional time to continue the discussion.

-- Discuss accomplishment towards job description and established goals.
+- Discuss accomplishment toward position description and established goals.

-- Begin to formulate constructive ideas for future goals and training for the next year.
+- Begin to formulate constructive ideas for future goals and training for next year.

 - Allow time for reflection and further comments.

 - PageUp Performance – Employee – Goals User Guide